mauricemat/AlinaTaoRao.github.io/.github/ISSUE_TEMPLATE/help-wanted.md

----
-name: help-wanted
-about:
+# The Code

-  A template issue for when you're blocked on certain lines of code.
-This template has a lot of sections to get you thinking about your question, you don't need to fill in every one of them
-title: "(describe what is blocking you)"
+name: help-wanted about: A template issue for when you're blocked on certain lines of code.
+This template has a lot of sections to get you thinking about your question, you don't need to fill in every one of them title: "(describe what is blocking you)" labels: help-wanted
-labels: help-wanted
----

 <!--
   Make your issue easy to find: